Note: This information is current as of 8:00 a.m. on April 1, 2020.

 What are the loan terms?

-EIDLs are underwritten, administered, and serviced directly by the SBA.
+Unlike the PPP loans and other traditional SBA loans, which are handled by third-party banks, EIDLs are underwritten, administered, and serviced directly by the SBA.
 Term length is either 15 or 30 years.
-We have received guidance from the SBA that the “default” term is 15 years, but that it may be extended to 30 years if the business demonstrates that is needs to minimize its monthly P&I payments under the loan.
+We have received guidance from the SBA that the “default” term is 15 years, but that it may be extended to 30 years if the business demonstrates that it needs to minimize its monthly P&I payments under the loan.
 Current interest rates are 3.75%, but may change as the program continues to evolve.
 If interest rates go down, the expectation is that the reduced interest rate will apply retroactively to all borrowers under the program.

 Borrowers can defer principal and interest payments for the first 11 months of the loan, with the first payment becoming due 12 months from the loan date.
 It is not expected that any portion of the loan will be forgiven.
 There are no prepayment penalties.

 Are there restrictions on how the loan proceeds can be used?

 Yes, funds can be used only to pay expenses that arise in the ordinary course of business, not for expansion, development, CapEx items, or other similar projects.
 Loan proceeds also may not be used to pay down long-term liabilities, refinance existing debt, or make distributions or other payments to owners.
 You will need to keep track of how you used the proceeds for 3 years in case of an SBA audit.

 As mentioned above, the CARES Act waives the personal guaranty requirement for loans less than $200,000.
 However, businesses borrowing more than $200,000 under this program should expect to provide personal guaranties from any person who owns more than 20% of the business.
 In addition, if the business is owned by another business or entity, the SBA will require a personal financial statement (and corresponding personal guaranty and/or pledge of personal assets) from the individual(s) who ultimately own the business.